swiegmann/ckeditor/README.markdown

 ## Link templates

-As of Symphony 2.3, it's possible to create link templates for CKEditor.
+As of version 1.3, it's possible to create link templates for CKEditor.
 This works as following:

 Say, you got a page called 'News', and a section called 'News articles' in which you store all your news articles.
 This means your news articles probably got URL's like: